Cycling tunnel: Shared pedestrian and cycling tunnels

-While shared-use tunnels are not strictly cycling tunnels (i.e. having a shared lane, or a bike lane and footpath without a non-crossable physical separation), they are sometimes used as a cost-saving measure instead employing separate tubes for cyclists and pedestrians.
+While shared-use tunnels are not strictly cycling tunnels (i.e., having a shared lane, or a bike lane and footpath without a non-crossable physical separation), they are sometimes used as a cost-saving measure instead of employing separate tubes for cyclists and pedestrians.

 The Clyde Tunnel (762 m) crossing beneath the River Clyde in Glasgow, Scotland, was opened in 1963 and connects the districts of Whiteinch to the north and Govan to the south in the west of the city.
 It has separate road decks for motorized vehicles and a shared deck for pedestrians and cyclists.

 The tunnel du Bois Clair (1601 m) is a former railway tunnel from 1870 near Cluny, France, repurposed as a shared-use bicycle and footpath after appearing in the Southern Burgundy Greenway project in 1999.
 The tunnel is closed during the winter months (mid-October through the end of March) to protect a colony of bats that live in the tunnel.
 It takes about 7 minutes to travel through by bike.

 In 2013, the Combe Down Tunnel became Britain's longest pedestrian and cyclist tunnel at 1672 m.

 Fyllingsdaltunellen (2900 m) in Norway is a shared-use tunnel through Løvstakken mountain for pedestrians and cyclists.
 It opened in 2023, and runs parallel to a light rail tunnel for which it also functions as an escape tunnel.
 It takes about 9 minutes by bike.